uPortal-Project/uPortal-web-components/@uportal/esco-content-menu-lit/README.md

 ### The content user

-This component permit to show user information with his organization information.
+This component permit to show user information with their organization information.
 Few work would be need to be able to use it as a standalone component: like having a fetch service like for portlets or favorite.
 But some parts are institutional developpments to be able to obtain organization informations, so we are waiting new usecase before to do something.

 #### Html